 Olgeography - GCSE - London Regeneration.
 The London Olympics of 2012 was a fantastic sporting spectacle and put the spotlight of the World on our capital city.

 Part of the aims of the Olympics was to completely transform an area of East London that is lagging behind the rest, East London.
 The idea was to leave a lasting legacy or impact not just for sport but for the urban area in the East of London.
 The London 2012 Olympic Legacy was a plan to make sure that the 2012 Olympic and Paralympic Games had LONG TERM BENEFITS.
 This legacy was to cover 4 main areas; 1.
 Economic – supporting new jobs and skills, encouraging trade, inward investment and tourism 2.
+The key for this unit is Legacy point 4 – urban regeneration.
 THE REGENERATION OF STRATFORD- WAS IT ALL WORTH IT?
 Olympics legacy: Did the Games succeed in rejuvenating East London?
 A group of east London teenagers were among those streaming towards a gleaming new Stratford Underground station after the fireworks had faded at the Opening Ceremony on 27 July 2012.

 They had been given last-minute golden tickets to the ceremony and were excited, but too savvy to swallow all of the hype about regeneration in their backyard.
 Tarome Hemmings, a 19-year-old student from Hackney summed up their reservations.
 “It feels like you’re part of history to be here,” he said.
 “But we need to make sure that the legacy is more than just talk.”
 Almost a year later and that gleaming Tube station they were walking towards is still one of the most tangible signs that the Games provided something more than talk for east London.